ACROSS AUSTRALIA’S UNIQUE SIMPSON DESERT

 Day Six, More sand dunes, a few more bruises then a very pleasant sight, “The Eyre Creek”.
 Because of a better than average wet, the floodway both sides of the creek were covered with grasses and acres of wildflowers amongst Coolibah trees.
 The creek could not be crossed at this point, so we had to take a 20 km detour south.
 The bikes had no trouble getting across, one bike however, attacked the opposite bank a little too fast, got slightly airborne and made a very uncomfortable 20 point landing.
 Result, broken finger and a few more bruises.
 The 4x4 drivers after having witnessed the lead vehicle sink to its axles, chose another line and all got through to the accompaniment of much laughter, cheering and some not too helpful suggestions.
 Another 23 km and we arrived at “Big Red”.

 The largest of the sand dunes in the Simpson.
 Rising 40 m.
 There are alternative tracts but it would appear everybody wants to have a go at scaling Big Red.
 In the heat of the afternoon the sand was soft and deep, but this did not stop any of the bikes.
+The 4x4's on the other hand, had a lot of trouble and only some made it.
+Once on the other side of this last dune, we made camp and got ready for our 33 km run into Birdsville the following morning.

 Day Seven, Mixed feelings.
 It was good to see Birdsville, have a one at the pub and a hot shower at the Caravan Park.
 The downside was, we had crossed the Simpson and are now heading home.